wp-plugins/playbuzz/readme.txt

 * Admin: Shortcodes documentation

 == Upgrade Notice ==

+= 0.8.1 =
+Bug fix in the visual editor and the playbuzz edit popup, to show items written in all languages

 = 0.8.0 =
 Add the ability to see your personal Playbuzz items from WordPress dashboard